 Encourage boundaries and ensure your employees know when it’s okay to say “no” to something.
 A good philosophy to go by is to “Say yes to the person but no to the task.”
 This philosophy allows you to be assertive yet friendly.

 As a manager, it may be challenging to move around your top talent, especially if you think a specific role is suited for them.
-It is always a risk to let employees find positions that they show a passion for.
+It is always a risk to let employees find positions for which they show a passion.
 But, allowing your employees to follow their passions creates an environment of creativity.

 This task may be difficult when your work can be accessed easily on your smartphone, but it is vital that you set specific work hours to work.
 Encourage this with your employees and be flexible with what they can and cannot do in a day.

 At NICE, a $1B CX company, they encourage their employees to take some a day or two off after, or even during, stressful projects.
 This allows them to regroup and get back into work with a fresh mind.
 They also use gamification to keep employees engaged and motivated.

 Encouraging employees to take mental health days can prevent moral decline.
-When an employee knows that their managers support mental health days, it alleviates any concerns they may have about asking for time off.
+When an employee knows that their managers support mental health days, it alleviates any concerns about asking for time off.

 It becomes management’s duty to ensure that all employees are happy and satisfied with their work environment.
 You need to ensure that everyone in your team is safe and comfortable.

-This is another step where leading by example, helps.
-Employees are reluctant to take off days or leave work on time if their senior management does not do the same thing.
+This is another step where leading by example helps.
+Employees are reluctant to take off days or leave work on time if senior management does not do the same thing.
 It’s healthy for them to see their bosses go early or take vacations.